Layla76/Database_project/README.md

 Suppliers (sources to buy assets for the library): <br />
 ID - PK <br />
-Name - name of the supplier <br />

 Procurements -- between assets and suppliers: <br />
 Cash flow ID - PK, FK from cash flow table <br />